 Is pension tax relief affected?

-Scottish taxpayers with income above £24,945 can claim back up to a further 26% when they make a personal contribution but this extra amount won’t be added automatically.
+Scottish taxpayers can claim back up to a further 27% depending on the rate of tax they pay, when they make a personal contribution but this extra amount won’t be added automatically.
 They will need to complete a tax return or write to their local tax office.

 Please remember, you need to pay enough tax at the higher rate to claim back the full amount of tax relief.

 How much can you contribute to a pension?